sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 User approval means that when a user signs up, they need to be approved by an admin before they have full access to the marketplace.

-On public marketplaces, this means that users pending approval can view listings and other users' profiles, but they cannot post listings or initiate transactions.
-On private marketplaces, users pending approval can only view their own profile – they cannot view any other marketplace data.
+On **public marketplaces**, this means that users pending approval can view listings and other users' profiles, but they cannot post listings or initiate transactions.

+On **private marketplaces**, users pending approval can only view their own profile – they cannot view any other marketplace data.

 You can enable this setting in the Access Control tab.